MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 Creating the Mitosius is the last preparation step before the reconstruction.
 This section covers how to prepare the mitosius.

-You have already run the coil sensitivity estimation or had an estimate of coil sensitivity and masked coil sensitivity (see the :doc:`Coil Sensitivity Map Estimation <coil_sensitivity_map>`).
+You have already run the coil sensitivity estimation or had an estimate of coil sensitivity by your own procedure (see the :doc:`Coil Sensitivity Map Estimation <coil_sensitivity_map>`).
 You need to have access to the raw data of the acquisition (of course :) ).

-This script is designed to process Siemens raw MRI data/ISMRMRD using various monalisa functions.
-The script performs several operations, including loading raw data, initializing parameters, computing trajectory points and volume elements, normalizing the data, and generating the output "mitosius".
-The mitosius contains raw data, the computed trajectory and the volume elements for each bin.
+This script is designed to process Siemens raw MRI data/ISMRMRD using various monalisa functions to load raw data, initialize parameters, compute trajectory points and volume elements, normalize the data, and generate the output "mitosius".
+The resulting mitosius contains raw data, the computed trajectory and the volume elements for each bin.

 Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory following our suggestion at the end of the section (see the section :ref:`Using a Custom Acquisition Trajectory <custom_acquisition>`).